-DP8936 Competition for Managers, Corporate Governance and Incentive Compensation
+DP8936 Competition for Managers and Corporate Governance

 |Author(s):||Viral V. Acharya, Marc Gabarro, Paolo Volpin|